jamesshore/quixote/ROADMAP.md

 ## To Do

-* ElementEdge is peeking at private data of Position: fix it
+* Position: don't need to be able to compare to a number
-* Function to resolve ElementEdge? e.g., ElementEdge.is()
+*	ElementEdge: Factor out position strings into constants
 * Need polymorphism in ElementEdge.diff()?